LagoVista/docs/Topics/Implementation.md

 1. [Planner](../PipelineModules/Planner.md) - Next, the Planner takes the message from the listener and decides how it should be processed.
 It uses parsers you configure to extract the Device ID and optionally a Message ID.
 This information is then used to determine how the device messages should be processed.

-1. [Device Configuration](../Devices/DeviceConfigurations.md) - To pull all of the above components together, you create a Device Configuration.
+1. [Device Configuration](../Devices/DeviceConfigurations.md) - To pull all of the above components together, create a Device Configuration.
 A Device Configuration consists of a collection of routes.
 Routes are used to map an incoming message to how it will be processed.

-1. [Device Repository](../Devices/DeviceRepositories.md) - To help organize your devices, you define and allocate storage in the form of a Device Repository.
+1. [Device Repository](../Devices/DeviceRepositories.md) - To help organize your devices, define and allocate storage in the form of a Device Repository.

 1. [Solution](../Deployment/Solution.md) - All of the above items make up reusable components that you can assemble into a Solution.

-1. [Instance](../Deployment/Instance.md) - After you have created your solution, you will choose the compute resources and hardware configuration and deploy your
+1. [Instance](../Deployment/Instance.md) - After you have created your solution, choose the compute resources and hardware configuration and deploy your
 Solution to an Instance.